 The editors of a special issue of The American Statistician stated: "Regardless of whether it was ever useful, a declaration of "statistical significance" has today become meaningless."
-This echoes the author's view, as "statistical significance" has been conflated with substantive significance.
-However, the author respectfully disagrees with the editors' call for "don't use it."
-With the help of relatively simple graphs and tables, this author demonstrates that small sample sizes (n < 1000) require Pearson's correlation coefficients to be screened for statistical significance (p <.05) to reduce the number of effect size errors that would otherwise be considered substantively significant under a true null hypothesis.
-It's crucial to note here that the null hypothesis is not merely assumed true but is indeed known to be true.
+This resonates with the author's view, as "statistical significance" has been conflated with substantive significance.
+However, the author disagrees with the editors' call for "don't use it."
+With relatively simple graphs and tables, this author demonstrates that small sample sizes (n < 1000) require Pearson's correlation coefficients to be screened for statistical significance (p < .05) to reduce the number of effect size errors that would otherwise be considered substantively significant under a true null hypothesis.
+Note here that the null hypothesis is not merely assumed true but is indeed known to be true.